 Figure 4.
 Isolation by distance tests along the Atlantic coast based on the â genetic distance.
 A) Comparison between N-Atl (red) and the rest of the coastal populations (black).
 Blue cross show between-groups distances and lines represent the respective regressions.
 B) Regressions on within-group distances of several combinations of coastal populations South of N-Atl.

 Table 2.
-Results of isolation by distance tests based on the comparisons of between-groups and within-groups distances.
+Results of isolation by distance tests (p-values) based on the comparisons of between-groups and within-groups distances.
 H01, H02, H031 and H032 refer to the different hypotheses tested, as explained in the text. â = â genetic distance; s = shared allele distance.